Who do we trust in the storm?

 There is One who cares, the One who created you to be unique, beautiful, different, exactly who you are.
 Jesus is the One who cares.
 But we can’t SEE Jesus with our physical eyes?
 How do we know that He is there?
 How do we know that He hears us, that He sees us, that Jesus cares?
 This is where Faith, Trust, and His Word come into play.
 Jesus speaks to us through His Word because HE IS the Word of God made flesh.
 First, we need to acquaint ourselves with His promises and TRUST that He will fulfill every jot and tittle in His Word.
 Jesus has promises within His Word for you and for me!

-Last night, while lying in the dark preparing to fall asleep I was praying and seeking Jesus, and I heard an audible word that had the sound of “many waters”…and it went “TRUST“.
-Just one single word, and yet it was all I needed to hear to quell my nerves, calm my fear, and help me sleep.
+Last night, while lying in the dark preparing to fall asleep, I was praying and seeking Jesus, and I heard an audible word that sounded like “many waters” or rippling water…and it went “TRUST“.
+I heard the voice of God! 💕Just one single word, and yet it was all I needed to hear to quell my nerves, calm my fear, and help me sleep.
 Of course, that is an unusual occurrence, it’s not often that I hear an audible “Rhema Word”.
 But I always have HIS WORD to read, and I have to decide, who am I going to trust?
 Do I trust what I see with my eyes?
 Are my eyes fixed firmly on my “storm” or are they fixed on Jesus?”
-This may sound like a pleasant platitude, or a “soundbyte”, but it’s the truth.
+This may sound like a pleasant platitude, or a “sound-byte”, but it’s the truth.
 Lord, what about this shoulder pain?
 What about this shortness of breath?
 Is my heart beating faster than normal?
-Ugh, that is fixing our eyes on the storm.
-So HOW do we fix our eyes on Jesus and not on the storm?
-I think it would be by standing on the Promises He makes to us in His Word.
-Here’s some of my favorite verses to meditate and reflect on during a crisis.
+Ugh, that is fixing my eyes on the storm.

 Proverbs 3:5: